Pump and Dump Meaning

 How to avoid being a victim?

 Securities and Exchange Commission has issued certain tips for a general investor to practice caution while dealing with investing and trading securities:

-- Investors should carry out their own analyses during the process of investing.
+- Investors should carry out their analyses during the process of investing.
 They can also hire/take the help of a financial planner, institutions, etc.

 - Investors should always consider tracing the source from where the “hot tips” are offered.
-More often than not it leads to getting closer to authentic information.
+More often than not, it leads to getting closer to authentic information.

 - Most of these practices target small or mid-sized company stocks.
 Another target is the stocks trading in over-the-counter markets.
-This presents to investors a greater risk of being cheated; however, thorough research can mitigate the probability of risk.
+It presents to investors a greater risk of being cheated; however, thorough research can mitigate the probability of risk.

 - Always read and/or back up any investment decision by official reports issued by companies.
 The SEC filings like the 10K and the 10Q are common sources of getting the authentic information.

 Pump and dump schemes can always be found in the markets in some ways or the other.
-In the past, it used to take the form of cold calling; in the era of technology, these schemes are based on emails, internet fake news, etc. Fraudsters will more likely target penny stocks and plot schemes in the OTC markets because they are less regulated.
+In the past, it used to take the form of cold calling; in the era of technology, these schemes are based on emails, fake internet news, etc. Fraudsters will more likely target penny stocks and plot schemes in the OTC markets because they are less regulated.
 Such scams are very prevalent and can amount to over 15% of all the email advertisement on stocks.

 Pump and dump sometimes become difficult to trace in comparison to other fraud schemes where there is a fraudster-victim contact in some form or the other.
 With regard to regulations, US regulators, including SEC, have tightened laws governing trade activities for penny stocks.
 However, it remains vital to good investing practices that an informed decision is made by conducting thorough analyses on the stock in consideration.